KasteloShep/PiperTTS-Discord-Bot/README.md

 - `model_folder`: Set the path to the folder containing .onnx model files.

 Ensure that the Docker container has access to necessary resources such as model files and Piper binary.
+Please note that you need to replace BOT_TOKEN placeholder with your Discord bot token.